 Oracle uses a policy document to allow for licensing in Amazon EC2 and RDS: Licensing Oracle Software in the Cloud Computing Environment.
-That is of itself is a problem because Oracle has and will change the policy without any notice.
-They just did it again earlier this month, so make sure you download a copy of the policy when you spin up the instances for Oracle.
+That is in itself a problem because Oracle has and will change the policy without any notice.
+They just did it again earlier this month.
+So make sure you download a copy of the policy when you spin up the instances for Oracle.

 But the warning for today is around the sizing of the environments.
 Per the policy:

 Guess what happens with the Oracle License Management Services (LMS) rep comes knocking on the door?
-They claim that the SE, SE1 or SE2 license doesn’t cover this, and requires Enterprise Edition license.
-So instead of paying $17,500 for the SE2 RDS instance, you’re paying $380,000 instead!!!
+They claim that the SE, SE1, or SE2 license doesn’t cover this and requires an Enterprise Edition license.
+So instead of paying $17,500 for the SE2 RDS instance, you’re paying $380,000 instead!